John Preston, Lord Fentonbarns: Marriages and Children

-John Preston married Elizabeth Fawside.
+John Preston first married Elizabeth Fawside (sometimes styled Fawsyd), at some point between 1580-1583.
+She was the widow of Mr. Clement Litill (sometimes styled Little), who was the founding benefactor of Edinburgh University Library.

+In 1583, John and Elizabeth had a son, Sir John Preston (the younger) of Pennycuik.

+Elizabeth Fawside died on 4 October 1583.
+Her estate was probated at Edinburgh Commissary Court on 7 November 1583, establishing Elizabeth's "lawful son" John Preston as her only living heir.

 His second wife was Lilias Gilbert, daughter of the goldsmith Michael Gilbert and his wife Sibilla Wycht.
+The merchant Nathaniel Udwart or Uddert was Lilias Gilbert's nephew.

-Fentonbarns and his first wife Elizabeth Fawside had a son John Preston of Penicuik, who married Elizabeth Turnbull, daughter of William Turnbull of Airdrie (in Crail).
+John Preston the younger (son of John and first wife Elizabeth), went on to marry Elizabeth Turnbull, daughter of William Turnbull of Airdrie (in Crail).
 The younger John Preston owned lands near Cupar, and built a house named Prestonhall.
 He gained a Baronetcy of Nova Scotia on 22 February 1628, as Preston of Airdrie.

 Fentonbarns and his second wife Lilias Gilbert, had a son Michael Preston, who became laird of Fentonbarns, but was executed for murder in 1631.
 His daughter Katherine Preston married John Morison of Saughtonhall (1558–1615), Treasurer of the City of Edinburgh, and they were parents to Alexander Morison, Lord Prestongrange.
-Nathaniel Udwart was Preston's nephew.